austinstover/ipe2tikz-images/README.md

-ipe2tikz-images
+ipe2tikz
 ========

+The main repository is not maintained.
+The software is licensed under the GPL; so I forked it and fixed a few bugs.

-This is a TikZ exporter ipelet: a plugin for [Ipe](http://ipe.otfried.org/) that exports **readable** [TikZ](https://sourceforge.net/projects/pgf/) pictures for use in LaTeX documents, including embedded bitmaps (i.e. imported images).
+This is a TikZ exporter ipelet: a plugin for [Ipe](http://ipe.otfried.org/) that exports **readable** [TikZ](https://sourceforge.net/projects/pgf/) pictures for use in LaTeX documents.

-It was forked from [ipe2tikz by Joe Rabinoff](https://github.com/QBobWatson/ipe2tikz), and tweaked to export images embedded as bitmaps in the ipe document into the TikZ picture.
+It was forked from the fantastic [ipe2tikz by Joe Rabinoff](https://github.com/QBobWatson/ipe2tikz).

 If you choose "Export to file", then you should place the tex output and images this ipelet produces into your latex document directory so that they can be referenced and displayed from the TikZ picture.
-Use `\usepackage{graphicx}` in your latex preamble.
+If you have embedded images, include `\usepackage{graphicx}` in your latex preamble.
 If you choose "Export to text object", then you will be given the option to choose the root file name of any selected images; they will automatically be placed in the same directory as the ipe document.

 ![ipe window](example.png)